weijia-cheng/wallace-thurman_the-blacker-the-berry/src/epub/text/part-5.md

 had her own work to do, her own husband and child’s dinner to prepare;
 and, furthermore, she wasn’t being paid to keep the child both day and night.
 People shouldn’t have children unless they intended taking care of them.
-Finally Alva told her to bring the baby back to his room <span class="nowrap">. . .</span> his wife would be in soon.
+Finally Alva told her to bring the baby back to his room . . . his wife would be in soon.
 But he knew full well that Geraldine was not coming back.
 Hell of a mess.
 He was unable to work, would probably have to remain in bed another week, perhaps two.
 His money was about gone, and now Geraldine was not there to pay the rent out of her earnings.
 Damn.
-What to do <span class="nowrap">. . .</span> what to do?
+What to do . . . what to do?
 He couldn’t keep the child.
 If he put it in a home they would expect him to contribute to its support.
 It was too bad that he didn’t know some one to leave this child of his with as his mother had done in his case.
 He began to wish for a drink.

 Hours passed.
 Finally the lady came into the room again to see if he or the baby wanted anything.
 She knew Geraldine had not come in yet.
-The partition between the two rooms was so thin that the <span id="calibre_link-31" page-number="244" page-name="Page:The Blacker the Berry - Thurman - 1929.djvu/252" page-index="252" page-quality="3" title="Page:The_Blacker_the_Berry_-_Thurman_-_1929.djvu/252"></span>people in one were privy to everything the people in the other did or said.
+The partition between the two rooms was so thin that the people in one were privy to everything the people in the other did or said.
 Alva told her his wife must have gone to see her sick mother in Long Island.
 He asked her to take care of the baby for him.
 He would pay her